liver121888/NTUBME-2022_Intelligent_Control/HW5/README.md

 ### Modified Setup

 - Replacing all "relu" activation with "elu" could increase accuracy to 0.9933.
-- Adding another hiden layer with 64 unit doesn't seems to help.
+- Adding another hidden layer with 64 unit doesn't seems to help.
 - Reducing dropout rate also has no positive effect.

 #### Model